waimea-legroutrongotaua/200dtd-goal-keeper/docs/0-requirements.md

 ## Identified Problem or Need

+My cats can be quite fussy with what food they choose to eat as well as sometimes not knowing if they have been feed already or how much cat food there is left for the cats

 Replace this text with a clearly stated problem or need that exists that your project will attempt to solve / fulfil.